Tutorial on how to draw a rose.

 Use your flower drawing to embellish some tea towels, decorate a basket, or hand-paint a vase with roses, just for her.
 It’s very simple to treat your mom this way.

-How to Draw a Simple Rose
+How to Draw a Rose, or better said, how to draw a Simple Rose

 Step by step diagram